 No-Cost Meals for All Students

 California has become the first state to pass universal free school meals program for all public school students.
-Free lunch will be offered at all schools.
-Free breakfast will be offered at participating school sites.
+Free lunch and breakfast will be offered at all schools.
 All meals will comply with federal nutrition regulations.

-Completing a school meals form is crucial to school funding.
+Completing a school meals application is crucial to school funding.

-• For every student who applies and qualifies for free or reduced price meals, the school receives more than $150 and additional money from state and federal grants.
+• For every student who applies and qualifies for free meals, the school receives more than $1000 and additional money from state and federal grants.
 This includes increased funding for after school programs, technology, counseling services, and equipment for school kitchens.

-• Families who qualify for free or reduced may also be eligible for free or reduced cost internet, free or reduced cost summer camps, and more!
+• Families who qualify for free meals may also be eligible for free or reduced cost internet, P-EBT food card from the state of California, free or reduced cost summer camps, and more!
 Your application helps your child and many others.
 Check income eligibility below.

 NOTE: The district shall not deny any individual the benefits or service of any nutrition program or discriminate against him/her on any basis prohibited by law.
 Collecting payment for meals will adhere to the regulations in Board Policy 3551.

-Applying online is the fastest way to qualify your child for Free/Reduced lunch.
+Applying online is the fastest way to qualify your child for free meals.
 All online applications are secure, private and processed within 24 hours.

 Step-by-step instructions

 Not everyone prefers doing business online.
-Here are the steps for applying for Free or Reduced Price Meals in person.
+Here are the steps for applying for free meals in person.

 1. Check the income eligibility guidelines below to see if you qualify.

-2. Obtain a school funding form from your child’s school, the district administration office, or the Child Nutrition Services Department
+2. Obtain a school meals application from your child’s school, the district administration office, or the Child Nutrition Services Department.

 3. Return the completed form, by mail or in person, to your child’s school or the: